angrypop/CGProject/README.md

 Solve a puzzle, grab a plane, and then ... get ready for more challenges!

 The .exe file is in `/executable`.
-However, you are advised to recompile the VS project in `/code` to ensure that all OpenGL dependencies are linked correctly.
-The
+However, you are advised to recompile the Visual Studio project in `/code` to ensure that all OpenGL dependencies are linked correctly.

 ![](document/takeoff.png)